Chapter 5: Miscellaneous Topics on Function Templates in C++

 In the next section, we will learn more about the compilation and linking of template functions.

-Compilation and Liking of template function
+Compilation and Linking of template function

 In the previous section, we learned that the declaration and the definition of a template function can be separated out.
-We can just declare a template function without defining it, then call it anywhere in the code and then define later in the code.
+We can just declare a template function without defining it, then call it anywhere in the code and then define it later in the code.
+While separating the declaration and the definition of the template function may help in organizing the source code better in some cases, it is essential to remember the following point:

-• Include the header file A.h in another cpp file X.cpp.
+- Include the header file

-• Compile the cpp file X.cpp and cpp file B.cpp separately and then link them together.
+X.cppand cpp fileB.cppseparately and then link them together.

 The above will generate a linking error.
 Remember, this is a difference between template functions and non-template functions.
 While the above is valid for any non-template functions, it is not valid for template functions.
-To understand fully understand the problem here, we need to first understand the compilation and linking process.
+To fully understand the problem here, we need to first understand the compilation and linking process.
 In the following sub-section, we will learn the steps involved in C++ source code compilation and linking.

 Linking of non-template function